kmnhan/1KARPES_DAQ/README.md

 2. Select `UIExtension_Library.dll` in the list and click `Delete`.
 3. Click `Close` to close the window.

 Now, you can run scans from the SES software without the DAQ software running.
 Note that the data saved this way will not contain temperature, pressure, position, and other attributes that are grabbed from the DAQ software.
+The experimenter must obtain those from logged data.

 #### Starting the F70H Helium compressor program